Waboodoo/HTTP-Shortcuts/docs/execution-flow.md

 For more details see the documentation on [Scripting](scripting.md).

+## 10. Store Response

+If you configured your shortcut to store the HTTP response into a file, that will happen in this step.
+A file is only created for a successful request.

 ## 10. Display Result

 Depending on what options you picked in the *"Response Handling"* section of your shortcut, the response or a pre-defined message will be displayed in this final step, either as a toast, in a dialog window or a fullscreen window.